Hanapina/AnimeIndex/README.md

 2) Displaying the current text file.

-3) Displaying your text files that you have in your current directory.
+3) Soring your text file by either name, season, or year.

-4) Deleting an entry from your text file. **(This has to be matching case by case or an error will pop out, will think of a way to generate a less case sensitive matching later.)**
+4) IN THE WORKS: Deleting an entry from your text file. **(This has to be matching case by case or an error will pop out, will think of a way to generate a less case sensitive matching later.)**

-5) Change the text file that you are currently working with.

-6) Exit the program.
+5) Exit the program.

 ## Disclaimer
 You may use this however you want to but it would be great if you could credit me if you decide to fork this and use modify it.
+The whole project is zipped in a file and you can import it via netbeans if you feel like it.
+However, the original folder listed only contains the jar file.